binarykitchen/videomail-client/README.md

 <a name="examples"></a>
 ## Examples

-To run the examples in your browser, just do this:
+To run the examples in your browser, just do:

 1. `npm install`
-2. `gulp examples` which will ignite a static server and
+2. `gulp examples` to ignite a static server and
 3. open `http://localhost:8080` in your browser

 Best is to study `/examples/contact_form_json.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.